 On September 28, 2015, the Company entered into an amended and restated credit agreement in connection with the secured credit facilities (collectively, the "Credit Facilities") provided by a Canadian chartered bank (the "Lender").
-The aggregate amount available under the Credit Facilities is \$34.935 million comprised of (i) a \$9.935 million committed revolving term loan facility (the "Revolving Term Facility") along with; (ii) a \$10.0 million committed revolving credit facility (the "Operating Facility") to be used for general corporate purposes; and (iii) a \$15.0 million committed non-revolving reducing credit facility (the "Non-Revolving Term Facility") that was used by ISC to fund, in part, the acquisition of ESC.
+On September 27, 2017, the credit agreement was extended to October 1, 2019.
+The aggregate amount available under the Credit Facilities is \$34.935 million comprised of (i) a \$9.935 million committed revolving term loan facility (the "Revolving Term Facility") along with; (ii) a \$10.0 million committed revolving credit facility (the "Operating Facility") to be used for general corporate purposes; and (iii) a \$15.0 million committed non-revolving reducing credit facility (the "Non-Revolving Term Facility").